 Storing and Managing Information

 All SEND records are kept secure in a locked cupboard that the SENDCo and SLT have access to.

 All staff laptops/ memory sticks are encrypted.
 All hardware is wiped by local authority before it is disposed of.
 Paper copies of documents are passed on to the receiving school when a child leaves.

 Dealing with Complaints

 Our school has zero tolerance to bullying for all children.

 Monitoring and Evaluation of this Policy

 The Governors will review this policy every two years.
 The SENDCo will carry out regular monitoring and evaluation in consultation with staff, parents/carers and children as to the effectiveness of the policy, with particular reference to success factors.
-The SENDCo will report on SEND issues to SEND named Governor (Mrs S Sunderland) and to the SEND sub -committee so that information can be passed on to the full Governing Body.
+The SENDCo will report on SEND issues to SEND named Governor (Mr M Fortis) and to the to the full Academy Council.